-The development of the very first CMM Coordinate Measuring Machine is surprisingly controversial.
+The development of the very first CMM Coordinate Measuring Machine.

 Research shows the development of modern 3-axis machines started in the early 1960s as direct descendants of modern 2-axis metrology machines invented in the 50s in various military defense industries.